-Requests for official transcripts should be submitted to your student's counselor.
+Requests for official transcripts should be submitted during the enrollment process.
 Typically, students 18 years of age or older must make their own request.
 For students under 18 years of age, the parent/guardian must make the request.
 Official transcripts will include confirmed courses completed.